 They recycle magazines and newspapers

 No need to hang on to an entire publication just because there was one recipe you’d like to save or one article you want to show your partner.
 Clip those pages and give them a home (recipes in your recipe box, saved reads on your partner’s bedside table, etc.), then toss the rest so you don’t end up with huge stacks of magazines.
-Learn more storage hacks to finally get organized
+Learn more unnecessary items you should trash right now.

 They keep clothes off the floor